stavsetty/stavsetty.github.io/index.md

 Some projects I have worked on:
 - School projects
   - Weebly, WIX, Wordpress, Sketch
-- One of my first basic experiences with web design -- I designed a website (not currently active) for a small marketing business
+- One of my first basic experiences with web design -- I created a website (not currently active) for a small marketing business

 ![Image](markboost.jpg)
-- Designed a mock SQL database for UGA Sustainability
+- Designed a mock SQL database for UGA Sustainability and Athens hotel business

 ## MISCELLANOUS